caianesantos/caianesantos/README.md

-### 👨🏿‍💻 About me:
+### 👩🏽‍💻 About me:

 ##

-- I am a full stack development student at Infinity School;
+- I am a Full Stack Development student at Infinity School;
-- I am a Software Engineering student at UCSAL;
+- Software Engineering student at UCSAL;
-- I also work in the areas of design, photography and logistics.
+- I also work in the areas of design, photography and logistics;
+- Passionate about music, games and image editing.

 ##

 ### 🛠 Skills: